vuanhtuan1012/machine-learning/README.md

 In this assignment, you need to predict the prices of houses.

 Suppose you are selling your house and you want to know what a good market price would be.
 The file `ex1data2.txt` contains a data set of housing prices in Portland, Oregon.
-The first columns is the size of the house (in square fit), the second column is the number of bedrooms, and the third column is the price of the house.
+The first column is the size of the house (in square fit), the second column is the number of bedrooms, and the third column is the price of the house.

 The figure below presents the data set in 3D space.